ks982579/ksulldev-astro/src/pages/notes/data-science/select-artificial-intelligence-techniques.md

 Step 7: Re-calculate the network error $(E)$ and check if it has reached a global minimum or a reasonable low value.
 If not, repeat the iteration until no additional improvement in the calculated network error can be made.

 interesting note: If a network's error cannot be improved and it has not reached its goal minimum value nor an acceptable value, we may consider changing the implemented neurons' activation functions.

+For the curious, a [Convolutional Neural Network | Wiki](https://en.wikipedia.org/wiki/Convolutional_neural_network) is a type of feed-forward neural network, which makes sense based on the concept of a convolution.

+### Recurrent Networks and Memory Cells

+The human brain is more complex than a feedforward network.
+It permits links to occur from succeeding layers to preceding layers, or allows for _feedback_.
+In _ANN_, this model is called a **recurrent network**.

+A [Recurrent Neural Network | Wiki](https://en.wikipedia.org/wiki/Recurrent_neural_network) is a _bi-directional_ Artificial Neural Network, which means that the output of some nodes to affect subsequent input to the same nodes.
+Their ability to use internal state, or memory, to process arbitrary sequence of inputs makes them applicable for a different range of tasks like unsegmented, connected handwriting recognition or speech recognition.

+Additionally, a [Transformer | Wiki](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)) is a deep learning architecture that relies on the parallel multi-head attention mechanism.
+It requires less training time than previous RNNs.
+That isn't really for topics of data science though.

+So, the idea of RNNs is to allow a connection in the current layer to provide feedback to a previous layer, that eventually feeds information back into itself.
+It may also be trained using the back propagation algorithm, but must remember the previously -obtained values of the recurrent connections.

+A **memory cell** allows new terms to be added into the network's mathematical functions.
+It is in charge of sending output of a recurrent neuron backwards, both what information is sent back and to what degree.
+An example is the **long short-term memory** (LSTM) unit, comprised of input, output, and _forget_ gates.
+It remembers values from the recurrent neurons over arbitrary time intervals, and the three gates regulate the flow of this information through the network.

+The [Vanishing Gradient Problem | Wiki](https://en.wikipedia.org/wiki/Vanishing_gradient_problem) is encountered when training ANNs with gradient-based learning methods and backpropagation.
+I suppose, the issue is during training the weights are updated proportionally to the partial derivative of the error function with respect to current weight $\partial E / \partial w$.
+The issue arises when the gradient becomes _vanishingly small_, preventing the weight from updating.
+This can grind training to a halt.
+This affects many-layered feedforward networks and recurrent networks.

+[Long short-term memory | Wiki](https://en.wikipedia.org/wiki/Long_short-term_memory) network is a RNN that is aimed to handle the vanishing gradient problem.
+It aims to provide a short-term memory for RNN that can last thousands of timesteps, hence _long short-term memory_.
++ The forget gates decide what information to discard from a pervious state by assigning it a value of 0 (forget) or 1 (remember).
++ Input gates decide what new information should be stored in the current state with the same system as the forget gate.
++ Output gates control what information in the current state to output by also assigning a value of 0 to 1 to the information, considering both previous and current states.

+It is the selecting of relevant information from the current state that allows the LSTM network to maintain useful, long-term dependencies to make predictions.

+When training RNNs, it can takes some time.

+### Reinforcement Learning

+p.
+138